sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 This—combined with our fake projectile—essentially mitigates latency from the equation _completely_, which is great.
 However, you might realize that this presents yet another problem: fairness for _other_ players.
 If a client is playing with `200ms` of ping, on the server, their `100m/s` projectile will be fast-forwarded `10m` ahead of where it spawned, and, on other clients, will appear **`20m`** ahead of where it spawned.
 That means that if a player is any less than `20m` away (a considerable distance), they'll never even _see_ the projectile, because it will hit them before it even appears on their screen.

-In addition to being jarring, this just isn't fair to other players—especially ones at lower latencies.
+In addition to being visually jarring, this just isn't fair to other players.

 ### Partial Fast-Forwarding

-To keep things fair, instead of completely fast-forwarding the projectile to where it should be on the client, we should instead fast-forward it only partially.
+To help keep things fair, instead of completely fast-forwarding the projectile to where it should be on the client, we can instead fast-forward it only partially.
 By measuring the client's latency, we can fast-forward it just enough such that it appears somewhere between where the local client "wants" it (e.g. some `10m` ahead), and where the server "wants" it (right in front of the player).

 Placing the projectile closer to where the local client wants it favors the player; placing it closer to where the server wants it favors _other_ players.
-So, for a good compromise, how about we place it _halfway_ between where the client and server want it?
+So, for a good compromise, we could place it about halfway between where the client and server want it (which, granted, this diagram doesn't do a great job at showing):

 ![Prediction diagram: partial fast-forwarding]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-forwarding-partial.png){: .align-center}

-To prevent the projectile from ever fast-forwarding an extreme distance, we should also place a limit on how far we can forward the projectile.
+To prevent the projectile from ever fast-forwarding an extreme distance, we should also place a limit on how far we can forward-predict the projectile.
 {: .notice--info}

 ### Partial Fast-Forwarding with Synchronization